caramujm/MTU/README.md

 # MTU
 Helps optimizing the online gaming for long distances between user and server.
-- Changes MTU (maximum transmission unit) to send packets more faster.
+- GUI to change the MTU (maximum transmission unit) value to send packets more faster.
-GUI to make easier to change the value.